 printf("%d ", arr[i]);

-We tested the above program with multiple inputs and the program worked correctly.
-Click on Run option and pass the required input so as to validate the program.
+We tested the above program with multiple inputs, and the program worked correctly.
+Click on the Run option and pass the required input to validate the program.
 Let’s go through the various inputs that we passed into and the results that we got.

 In this case, we tested the program by passing an array containing eight elements.
 The array has elements present in the descending order.
-When executed, the program worked correctly giving the array sorted in ascending order of the numeric elements it has.
+When executed, the program worked correctly giving the array sorted in ascending order of the numeric elements.
 Let’s go through the following programming output.

-In this case, we passed nine different numbers.
-As mentioned earlier, while passing numbers separate them with space.
+In this case, we passed nine different numbers, as mentioned earlier, while passing numbers separate them with space.
 We must pass a specified number of elements only.
-As can be seen in the below screenshot, we got the input array sorted in the ascending order.
+As shown in the below screenshot, we got the input array sorted in the ascending order.
 So, this shows that our algorithm has worked correctly.

 How the Selection Sort Algorithm Works?

-In the above section, we saw how the selection sort algorithm gave us correct results after we tested the program implementing the algorithm through various inputs.
-Now, we will go through the steps that are followed by a selection sort algorithm by following which we get the array sorted in ascending order.
+In the above section, we saw how the selection sort algorithm gave us correct results after testing the program implementing the algorithm through various inputs.
+We will go through the steps that are followed by a selection sort algorithm by following which we get the array sorted in ascending order.

-For the understanding of how the algorithm works, we are considering an array that we passed in the second input example described above.
+To understand how the algorithm works, we are considering an array that we passed in the second input example described above.
 The array consists of eight elements present in descending order.
 These eight numeric elements are 98, 93, 87, 64, 57, 48, 32, and 12.
-The steps followed by the selection sort algorithm to sort these elements in ascending order are as described below.
+The steps followed by the selection sort algorithm to sort these elements in ascending order are described below.

 Step 1: Initially, the input array looks like as shown:

 Step 5: If we see the array now, we find that it almost looks as if it has got sorted.
 In the remaining array now we have only two elements left which are 64 and 57.
-Had 57 been at 64’s position then in the above step itself the selection sort would have given us the ascendingly sorted array.
+Had 57 been at 64’s position, the selection sort would have given us the ascendingly sorted array in the above step itself.
 However, now, the position of these two elements must be changed.
 So, selection sort brings 57 at the position of 64, the former numeric element being lower than the latter.
 After the swapping takes place, the array looks like as shown below.

 Conclusion – Selection Sort in Data Structure

-The selection sort is a very easy algorithm to implement.
+The selection sort is a straightforward algorithm to implement.
 Irrespective of the programming tool used for implementing the algorithm, the concept remains the same.
-Prior to implementing the program, the algorithm must be studied so as to understand the functioning of the algorithm.
+Before implementing the program, the algorithm must be studied to understand the functioning of the algorithm.

 This is a guide to Selection Sort in Data Structure.
-Here we discuss the introduction, how it works, program and algorithm for selection sort in data structure.
+Here we discuss the introduction, how it works, the program, and the algorithm for selection in the data structure.
 You can also go through our other suggested articles to learn more –